PaddlePaddle/PaddleSpeech/docs/source/reference.md

 # Reference

-We borrowed a lot of code from these repos to build `model` and `engine`, thanks for these great works and opensource community!
+We borrowed a lot of code from these repos to build `model` and `engine`, thanks for these great works and the open-source community!

 * [espnet](https://github.com/espnet/espnet/blob/master/LICENSE)
 - Apache-2.0 License